adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 And for APIs that do want you to provide data to them (e.g. [Twitter's API](https://developer.twitter.com/en/docs/twitter-api)), they can require authentication and put limitations on use like limiting the rate you can hit the API.

+> Tip: **Finding APIs**.
+With so many APIs out there how do you find what you are looking for?
+It is sometimes as easy as a web search using "API" in your keywords.
+But there are other resources too like [ProgrammableWeb's API Directory](https://www.programmableweb.com/category/all/apis).

 ## APIs are more than just the "web"

 In this workshop we will be focusing on web APIs that involve making requests and responses over the internet using HTTP.